Arnulf Bryan Fuentebella

-Arnulf Bryan "Arnie" Buquid Fuentebella (born January 29, 1976) is the incumbent representative of Camarines Sur's 4th district in the Philippines.
-He is also the former Municipal Mayor of Tigaon in the province of Camarines Sur.
+Arnulf Bryan "Arnie" Buquid Fuentebella (born January 29, 1976) is a Filipino politician.
+He is the incumbent representative of Camarines Sur's 4th district in the Philippines since 2019.
+He is also the former Municipal Mayor of Tigaon in the province of Camarines Sur from 2007 to 2016.

 Early life and education

 Arnulf Bryan "Arnie" Fuentebella was born on January 29, 1976, in Tigaon to former Speaker of the Philippine House of Representatives and Congressman Arnulfo "Noli" Fuentebella and Sagñay Municipal Mayor Evelyn B. Fuentebella.
 His brother is Camarines Sur's 4th district Representative Felix William B. Fuentebella.
 He graduated in the University of the Philippines Diliman being a Philosophy graduate and a member of the Upsilon Sigma Phi fraternity.

-Political and professional career
+Political career

 Fuentebella entered politics after barangay captains of Tigaon asked him to run for mayor in the 2007 elections.
 He won the elections over the incumbent mayor.

 He was instrumental for the proposed creation of a new province to be called as Nueva Camarines, which will be composed of the Fourth and Fifth Legislative Districts of Camarines Sur.